-This schedule sets out the fixed minimum charges for laboratory analyses, and is also a scale of charges that will be used to calculate the Council's actual and reasonable costs when carrying out functions under the Resource Management Act 1991.
+This schedule sets out the Council's approach to recovering actual and reasonable costs of laboratory analysis when carrying out functions under the Resource Management Act 1991.
 Where those actual and reasonable costs exceed the fixed charges in this schedule, the Council may recover those costs as additional charges under section 36(3) of the Resource Management Act 1991.
 An explanation of the methods used for laboratory analyses is available on request.
 All collection costs incurred in the recovery of a debt will be added to the amount due.
 Overdue invoices will incur an interest charge at 12% per annum.
 Charges exclude GST.
 Effective from 1 July 2019.